ssMaritime.com & ssMaritime.net

 SS Aegean Two

-This fine 50 year old ship simply looks magnificent and she has been magnificently maintained by Louis Cruise Lines
+This fine 50 year old ship has been magnificently maintained by Louis Cruise Lines

 Photograph by & © 2007 George Zachariadis